lovemevol/Long-Horizon-Paper/README.md

 What can be reproduced from this release:
 - Synthetic inflow generation workflow and its study outputs (`output_batch`).
+- Statistical-validation workflow corresponding to manuscript Figure 8.
 - Paper-related DRL parameterization and experiment settings.

-What cannot be fully reproduced from this release alone:
+Scope note for full rerun:
-- End-to-end DRL training and evaluation without the external reservoir DRL environment/system.
+- End-to-end DRL training and evaluation require a compatible external reservoir DRL environment/system.

 ## 6. Why only configuration files are shared for DRL